react-native-webview/react-native-webview/docs/Reference.md

 Function that is invoked when the `WebView` process crashes or is killed by the OS on Android.

 > **_Note_**
 > Android API minimum level 26.
+Android Only

 | Type     | Required |
 | -------- | -------- |